Home » Team of Experts Channel » Athletic Trainers: Every High School Should Have One

 Given the increased media attention in recent years on concussions in sports - from the youth level through the pros, the presence of an AT at games and practices in contact or collision sports is particularly critical because:

-• In high schools with at least one AT on staff and concussion assessment involved only one medical professional, nearly nine of ten concussions were assessed by an AT and only 9.7% by a primary care physician.
+• In high schools with at least one AT on staff and concussion assessment involving only one medical professional, nearly nine of ten concussions were assessed by an AT and only 9.7% by a primary care physician;

-• Athletes may be more comfortable reporting symptoms to an AT, who they see on a regular basis, than to a physician they do not see regularly, or to their coach.
+• Under-reporting of concussions by athletes is a chronic problem.
+Athletes may be more comfortable reporting symptoms to an AT, who they see on a regular basis, than to a physician they do not see regularly, or to their coach;

 • An AT may also be better able to identify subtle signs that an athlete has suffered a concussion because he or she knows the athlete's usual behavior and demeanor.

-• An AT is also in best position to perform daily follow-up examinations that allow the AT and team physician to determine when the athlete is symptom-free and determine when he or she may return to play (a 2011 study (4) found that ATs returned athletes to play more quickly than physicians but the differences were not found to be statistically significant.
+• An AT is also in best position to perform daily follow-up examinations that allow the AT and team physician to determine when the athlete is symptom-free and determine when he or she may safely return to play.

-According to that same study, physicians were on site at the time of only 7.7% of the reported concussions suffered by high school athletes during the 2009-2010 school year, while ATs were on site for at least 70%, and, in where they were present, assessed an athlete for concussion 94.4% of the time.
-Reassuringly, the same study found that ATs and physicians used similar return to play intervals when managing athletes who have sustained sports-related concussions, although, where the return to play decision was made by a physician, they were more likely than ATs to utilize computerized neuropsychological testing (52.5% versus 35.7%) in making that decision.
+• According to a 2011 study[3] physicians were on site at the time of reported concussions suffered by high school athletes during the 2009-2010 school year only 7.7% of the time, while ATs were on site for at least 70%, and, where they were present, assessed an athlete for concussion 94.4% of the time.
+Reassuringly, the same study found that ATs and physicians used similar return to play intervals when managing athletes who have sustained sports-related concussions, although, where the return to play decision was made by a physician, they were more likely than ATs to utilize computerized neuropsychological testing (52.5% versus 35.7%) in making that decision, and ATs returned athletes to play more quickly than physicians, although the differences were not found to be statistically significant).

 An AT is thus essential, and we should work towards the goal of having a certified athletic trainer on staff at every high school in this country.